Shuzenji Onsen 修善寺温泉

 How to Get There

 Take the JR Tokaido Shinkansen Line to Mishima Station.
-From there take the Izu-Hakone Sunzu Line for 33 minutes to Shuzenji Station.
+From there take the Izu-Hakone Sunzu Line for about 40 minutes to Shuzenji Station.

 As easy as getting water from a stone